DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/groupCellTemplate.md

 - In [fixed columns](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnFixing '{basewidgetpath}/Configuration/columnFixing/'), the template is initialized and rendered twice for each cell.

-The group heading has the default format of `caption: value` of the column to group by.
-The following code changes this format to a custom one:
+The default template of a group cell is `caption: value` of a column to group by.
+The following example sets a custom template:

 ---
 ##### jQuery